Luxembourg Human Rights 2017 Report April 2018

 d.
 Arbitrary Arrest or Detention

-The constitution and law prohibit arbitrary arrest and detention, and the government generally observed these prohibitions.
+The constitution and law prohibit arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his/her detention in court, and the government generally observed these requirements.

-Civilian authorities maintained effective control over the Grand Ducal Police and the judiciary police, and the government has effective mechanisms to investigate and punish abuse and corruption.
+Civilian authorities maintained effective control over the Grand Ducal Police and Luxembourg Army, and the government has effective mechanisms to investigate and punish abuse.
 There were no reports of impunity involving the security forces during the year.

 Warrants issued by a duly authorized official are required for arrests in most cases.
-Within 24 hours of arrest, police must inform detainees of charges against them and bring them before a judge for determination of the legality of the detention.
-There is a functioning bail system, which judges freely employ.
-Detainees are given immediate access to an attorney, at government expense for indigents.
-Detainees are allowed prompt access to family members.
+Police must inform detainees of charges against them within 24 hours of their arrest and bring them before a judge for a determination of the detention’s legality.
+There is a functioning bail system, which judges regularly employed.

 e.
 Denial of Fair Public Trial